 In addition, employment for the destitute was scarce.
 The relief committee had 700 men on their records seeking work.
 Consequently, work had to created.
 The Harbour Board decided to employ 100 men who were to work creating new roads, in the city’s surrounding countryside and also in stone-breaking at the new park (now Pairc Ui Chaoimh area).
 Since the situation was so bad that the board employed several hundred extra hands.

-The repair of the Navigation Wall (now the marina-see previous articles) gave employment to 1,000 people who were employed by year’s end and on quay works on the northside of the river.
+The repair of the Navigation Wall (now The Marina) gave employment to 1,000 people who were employed by year’s end and on quay works on the northside of the river.
 Other relief works instigated included a new military prison in the Cork Barracks.
 Destitute people were also employed in building works at Cork’s Lunatic Asylum, Queen’s college (now UCC).

 New railway works were also contemplated along with new city markets.
 400 labourers were planned to be used on the building of a new network of railways in the northern suburbs of the city under the direction of the new Great Southern and Western Railway (see future articles).